How Much Horsepower Do You Need?

 How Does the Technology Work on Upgraded Disposals

-Insinkerator has done a brilliant job of creating a thorough video that explains some of the upgraded features and benefits for you to consider with your next disposal.
+Insinkerator has done a brilliant job of creating a thorough video that explains some of the upgraded features and benefits for you to consider with your next disposal, watch it here:

 Side by Side